 The burden of proof is upon the applicant through the submission of documentary evidence sufficient to demonstrate domiciliary status.

-Veterans and military-connected students should review the Veteran, Military & Military-Connected Students In-State Tuition Policy.
+Veterans and military-connected students should review SUNY’s Military In-state Tuition Eligibility Requirements.

 Emancipation, including full financial independence, is a cornerstone consideration in residency determinations.
 Emancipated students no longer receive any financial support from their parents or legal guardians and are completely responsible for paying all their educational costs.